pachterlab/splitcode/README.md

 ## Issues and Pull Requests

-For help running splitcode or reporting bugs, please submit a GitHub issue.
+For help running **splitcode** or reporting bugs, please submit a GitHub issue.

-Additionally, submit a GitHub issue or a GitHub pull request for feature requests and suggested documentation improvements.
+Additionally, please submit a GitHub issue or a GitHub pull request for feature requests and suggested documentation improvements.

 ## Citing splitcode